Code-Institute-Submissions/hippo/README.md

 ### Existing Features
 - Eye catching front page
   - Sliding picture box
+- Information page.
+  - Sidebar to navigate to different parts of the information

 ### Features Left to Implement

 - Information page.
-    - Sidebar to navigate to different parts of the information
     - Pictures with "Did you know?" tips when you hover over them.
 - Media page with plenty of pictures and a video
 - Quiz page for viewers to test their knowledge